skalogerakis/DEBS_2022_GrandChallenge/README.md

 - In case either of the i, j are invalid then the application executes for the default values
 - In case checkpointing parameter is not valid(not integer) then no checkpointing is performed.
 - The location where checkpoints are stored is **<repository\_dir>/flink_checkpoint**
-- In case query option is invalid, both queries are evaluated.
+- In case the value of the query optional parameter (-q) is invalid, both queries are reported.
 The application is set to evaluation mode.
-- Parallelism option (if defined) must be a **valid option**.
-This option also adjusts the flink configurations accordingly such as there are sufficient task slots in the flink cluster to execute.
+- In case the parallelism option is set the script adjusts the Flink slot settings accordingly allowing the processing task to run with the requested parallelism.

 ## Code Structure

-This section briefly highlights on the structure of the implementation and its different components.
+This section includes an overview of the processing taasks design and implementation.
 The provided solution decouples the Data Ingestion-Reporting and Data Processing which allows more portability and flexibility.

 ### gRPC